Twin Valley Rotary Scholarship and Leadership Opportunities

 YOUTH EXCHANGE PROGRAM:

 In District 7450 it is the Gundaker Foundation that administers, and funds, the Rotary International Student Exchange Program for ages 15-17.
-(Details and applications) Contact: Dr. Robert Pleis at email@example.com
+(Details and applications) Contact: Dr. Patrick Winters at [email protected]

 LONG TERM PROGRAM: Outbound/Inbound Students – A yearlong program that is education based, students are exchanged between Rotary Districts and individual Rotary Clubs.
 Students live with host Rotarian families and attend school in their host country.
 Three month opportunities to host an inbound student attending Twin Valley High School are available.